wirrunna/CamillaDSP-Building-a-Config-3-Set-Gains-and-Delays/README.md

 ### Further refining crossovers.
-At this stage we have the three drivers EQualized, Time Aligned by the addition of Delays and Levels of each driver matched by applying Gains. and the first attempt of XOs done.
+At this stage we have the three drivers EQualized, Time Aligned by the addition of Delays and Levels of each driver matched by applying Gains and the first attempt of XOs done.

 K-Horn bass does not normally go down to 30Hz, but my room is 10.8 m long (about the length of a 32Hz sound wave) so a bit of EQ will give me 30Hz with a few db loss of sensitivity which is easily compensated for in a tri-amped system with no passive crossovers.